tay456/first_Django_App/README.md

 3. Go on the browser and go on the link http://127.0.0.1:8000/ .

-This is my first Django app where as team of learners we have attempted to create a restful API which can later be connected to a front-end application.
+This is my first Django app, as team of learners we have attempted to create a restful API which can later be connected to a front-end application.
 It currently has a sqlLite database linked to it and four models representing four tables.
 The models have been migrated to the database.

 It has a admin page where data in the tables can be viewed.
-Also I have created a POST and READ call, but need to get them to work on POSTMAN.
+I have created a POST and READ call, but need to get them to work on POSTMAN.
 This project is currently unfinished, but has given me an introduction to Django and Python.